zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 # Read header information
 PAT$header.global

-# Store the data of "Magnitude" to data_pat011
+# Store the data of "Magnitude" to data_pat
 data_pat <- PAT$signal$Magnitude$data

-# Read the sampling rate of "Magnitude" and store it to sr_pat011
+# Read the sampling rate of "Magnitude" and store it to sr_pat
 sr_pat <- PAT$header.signal$Magnitude$samplingrate
 ```